mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 ## Seeing the Need for Innovation in Orthotics

-It all started with Michael, a rehabilitaiton roboticist, who working with children with cerebral palsy as part of his research.
+It all started with Michael, a rehabilitation roboticist, who was working with children with cerebral palsy as part of his research.
 He saw from interacting with parents and children that the orthotics given as treatment for spastic cerebral palsy were uncomfortable.
 This led to fights in families, where children were in pain and had trouble sleeping with their orthotics, while parents were trying to help ensure the long-term health of their kids.
 Michael had tossed around ideas for a while, but never found the right one to pursue or the right time.

 <!---
 <> (Michael reached out to Ariella and Rebecca and we started brainstorming ways to help alleviate this problem...)